angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 The first Doomsday hand.
 We are pretty clearly casting Dark Ritual into Doomsday.
 Street Wraith will draw into the pile and we can have some mana floating due to Rite of Flame.
 What's the pile though?
-Prepare for the most breathtakingly elegant Doomdsay pile you will ever see:
+Prepare for the most breathtakingly elegant Doomsday pile you will ever see:

 > SW in hand - {1}{R}, 2 life